South Wales CentralThe Vale of Glamorgan, Cardiff, Pontypridd, Rhondda and Cynon Valley

 What we've done

 Andrew leads the official Opposition in the Welsh Parliament.
 Each Tuesday, he holds the First Minister’s feet to the fire in First Minister’s Questions.

-Using this platform, Andrew has scrutinised two First Ministers and raised hundreds to issues that impact people across the whole of Wales.
+Using this platform, Andrew has scrutinised two First Ministers and raised hundreds of issues that impact people across the whole of Wales.